 Overall Tips about visiting Bermuda St George’s

-- If you’re sailing into Bermuda make sure to bring as much food, beverages and paper supplies as possible.
+- If you’re sailing into Bermuda make sure to bring as much food, beverages, and paper supplies as possible.
 Everything and I mean everything is around double what you’d normally pay.
 Celery is $9.00.
 A glass of wine is $11.00.
-And the average cost of an entree start around the $25.00 mark.
+And the average cost of an entree starts around the $25.00 mark.
 There’s no local veg shop with affordable vegetables!

-- If your’e staying a while like we did, consider bus passes that are longer than the day tokens or passes.
+- If you’re staying a while as we did, consider bus passes that are longer than the day tokens or passes.
 You can get a week or month pass at a discount.

 - Many restaurants/bars have WIFI but many do not.
 It’s worth asking before you enter.

 - Tips/gratuity is usually added to all bills so make sure you don’t tip twice.